Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 ***FFB Arcade Plugin***

-Brought to you by Boomslangnz, Ducon2016, Spazzy , Adam_ & pinkimo.
+Brought to you by Boomslangnz, Ducon2016, Spazzy, Adam_, jpb & pinkimo.

 This is a plugin to provide Force Feedback and Rumble to various arcade games.